NordicSemiconductor/pc-ble-driver-py/README.md

 **Note**: Select Visual Sutio 12 or 14 `-G "Visual Studio XX"` option.

-**Note**: Refer to the [compiler list](http://www.boost.org/build/doc/html/bbv2/reference/tools.html#bbv2.reference.tools.compilers) of the Boost documentation to find the version of the MSVC that you need to provide using the `toolset=` option.

 ### Ubuntu Linux

 Install the required packages to build Boost: